projectara/greybus-spec/source/hardware_model.rst

 signals used to determine whether the Interface Block currently has a Module attached to it.
 This determination shall be performed by the SVC.
 The means by which the SVC does so are implementation-defined.

+Under normal operation, a Module shall be physically removed from a Greybus System as a consequence of Operations exchanged between the AP and SVC only.
+However, it is possible that a Module can be physically removed from the system without intervention from the AP and SVC.
+This condition is a *forcible removal* of the Module; alternatively, the Module is said to have been *forcibly removed*.

+If a Module attached to an Interface Block is forcibly removed, there may be an implementation-defined delay during which the DETECT sub-state of the corresponding Interface State remains DETECT_ACTIVE.
+Furthermore, the DETECT sub-state may become DETECT_UNKNOWN following a forcible removal.
+However, the SVC shall, potentially following such a delay and period during which DETECT is DETECT_UNKNOWN, determine that the DETECT sub-state is DETECT_INACTIVE.

 V_SYS
 """""